Compliance Is The Responsibility Of

 • Transparent reporting: Provide regular updates on compliance performance and address any concerns proactively.

-2. Robust Training and Education Programs:
+2. solid Training and Education Programs:

 • Interactive training: Use a variety of methods, such as interactive modules, case studies, and role-playing exercises, to enhance engagement and knowledge retention.